 On drying, the compound creates a hard plaster-like surface.

-It provides a superior bond which is perfect for heavy fills.
+It provides a superior bond that is perfect for heavy fills.
 Don’t shy away from investing in this product for sound-proofing your wallboard.

 - Resists shrinkage after drying